CLOBr Logo

 How CLOBr Bridges the Gap

-CLOBr transforms the complex, fragmented DEX liquidity landscape into a familiar order book-like visualization, while preserving the reliability advantages of DEX liquidity.
+CLOBr takes fragmented DEX liquidity and presents it as a familiar depth chart, while keeping the reliability advantages of on-chain data.

 From DEX Liquidity to Order Book Visualization